waldrain/waldrain.github.io/pv.md

 2021-11-06 08:00 bms: shut off again with inverter saying 25.3 V, presumably due to imbalanced cells. anette was viting last night and sr=tayed the night and probably left her laptop plugged in, using more than expected.

+2021-11-12 17:50: several foggy days.
+i switched to mains overnight, or as soon as the inverter showed less than 26 V, corresponding to about 25.3 V, measured by voltmeter on the battery. the battery continued charging, but very slowly, of course. in the week nov.
+5-12, the chargers report 2 + 5 = 7 kWh net gain, the consumption is 4.4 kWh, and the battery voltage rose from 25.4 to 24.7 V. does that 0.3 V rise correspond to 2.6 kWh more energy stored? or do we need to take a large loss of energy into account, consumed energy being much less than the energy produced by the chargers?

 Monitoring individual cells:

 <table class="r" style="font-size:80%">